English to Irish Translation Services (Seirbhísí Aistriúcháin – Béarla Gaeilge)

 • An Coimisinéir Teanga: Protecting Irish Language Rights.
 The main role of An Coimisinéir Teanga is to monitor the manner in which public bodies in Ireland follow the provisions of the Irish Language Act.
 It has the power to take action to ensure that public bodies are compliant with the legislation.

-If you’re lookng for advice on how to create your next Irish Project – give us a call.
+If you’re lookIng for advice on how to create your next Irish Project – contact us.

 Freelance Translator Jobs